 For those taxable persons who have a single/very few suppliers may not be much affected by this amendment as the reconciliation and follow-up will be easier.
 But for those taxable persons who are retailers or in the lower levels of the chain especially in the FMCG industry or Multi-product dealers may find it hard to reconcile and follow up with suppliers every month.

-Taxpayers who do a monthly GST Reconciliation will find it easier to follow the 20% ITC Rule.
+Taxpayers in the habit of a monthly GST Reconciliation will find it easier to follow the 10% ITC Rule.
 Many of IRIS GST customers have streamlined vendor communication with the use of IRIS Sapphire and hence, the reconciliation is not a herculean task any more.